stac-utils/pystac/docs/contributing.rst

 PySTAC uses

 - `ruff <https://github.com/charliermarsh/ruff>`_ for Python code linting
-- `black <https://github.com/psf/black>`_ for Python code formatting
 - `codespell <https://github.com/codespell-project/codespell/>`_ to check code for common misspellings
 - `doc8 <https://github.com/pycqa/doc8>`__ for style checking on RST files in the docs
 - `mypy <http://www.mypy-lang.org/>`_ for Python type annotation checks

 Run all of these with ``pre-commit run --all-files`` or a single one using ``pre-commit run --all-files ID``, where ``ID`` is one of the command names above.
-For example, to format all the Python code, run ``pre-commit run --all-files black``.
+For example, to lint all the Python code, run ``pre-commit run --all-files ruff``.

 You can also install a Git pre-commit hook which will run the relevant linters and formatters on any staged code when committing.
 This will be much faster than running on